domRiddle/ASF/Commands.md

-`!statusall`                      | Prints status of all bot instances and ASF itself `!stop`                           | Stops current bot instance `!stop <BOT>`                     | Stops given bot instance
+`!statusall`                      | Prints status of all bot instances and ASF itself `!stop`                           | Stops current bot instance `!stop <BOT>`                     | Stops given bot instance `!update`                         | Checks GitHub for ASF updates (this is done automatically every 24 hours)

 Above commands can be sent to the bot through three different ways:
 - Through steam private chat, by ```SteamMasterID```